Hank Willis Thomas: In Search of the Truth (The Truth Booth)

 Thomas is working on the long-term and global public art project In Search of the Truth (The Truth Booth).
 Also known as "The Truth Booth" it is in collaboration with Ryan Alexiev, Jim Ricks, and Will Sylvester, all members of Cause Collective, a team of artists, designers, and ethnographers creating innovative art in the public realm.
 The New York Times writes: "The “Truth Booth,” [is] a roving, inflatable creation by a group of artists calling itself the Cause Collective.
 The booth, in the shape of a cartoon word bubble with “TRUTH” in bold letters on its side, serves as a video confessional.
 Visitors are asked to sit inside and finish the politically and metaphysically loaded sentence that begins, “The truth is ...”".
 To date, the project has travelled Ireland, Afghanistan, South Africa, Australia, the United States, and Mexico.
 It embarked on a world tour at the Galway Arts Festival, Ireland in 2011.
-It debuted in the US during the LOOK3 Festival of the Photograph in Charlottesville, VA in June 2012.
+It debuted in the US during the LOOK3 Festival of the Photograph in Charlottesville, Virginia in June 2012.

 Throughout this long-term project the video footage is compiled and edited into a video artwork.
 To expand and engage with audiences, the movements of "The Truth Booth" and sample responses are tracked, edited, and categorized on a website.
 Ultimately, the goal of this project is to try to capture as many definitions, confessions and thoughts on The Truth as possible, creating a diverse ‘portrait’ of people across the globe.
 It was first supported by the Arts Council of Ireland, and the San Francisco Foundation.